 By Josh Alsip on April 29, 2020

-As the temperatures continue to rise and spring gives way to summer, golf is one activity you can still do while social distancing.
-We recommend you stay close to home, but encourage you to get out and hit the links on a warm sunny day.
+Golf is one activity you can still do easily while social distancing.
 Below, you will find a list of 11 Indiana golf courses where you can safely hit the links.

-Due to public health concerns, many of the courses that remain open have put thoughtful new operational procedures in place to ensure social distancing and personal safety.
+Due to public health concerns, many courses have put thoughtful new operational procedures in place to ensure social distancing and personal safety.
 Courses may be operating under restricted hours or modified play.
 Be sure to consult with the course website or call directly for up to date information before you visit.
 Some of the implemented procedures include, but are not limited to:

 • Requiring advance payment over the phone or online with a credit card.